benhutchings1/masters-mc-NEAT-algorithm/Dissertation/Dissertation.md

 3. Visual Complexity
 This is the fitness for quality checking and making the solution more interesting.
 To make the solutions more intersting I am maximising for complexity in the surface.
 This is achieved by rewarding changes in height over flatness.
 This is accomplished by counting the ratio of changes in height of 1 vs no changes in height.
 I am purposly not counting changes in height of more than 1, as that will leave gaps and ruin the look of the roof.
 An example of low complexity vs high complexity is shown in figure @@.
 I chose this solution over rewarding specific types of structure, like flat or triangle-sloped rooves, to allow for more creativity.

+##### Novelty Scoring
+A novelty score encapsulates how much an individual in a new generation has changed from the previous generation.
+A higher novelty score means an individual has significantly changed from the previous generation, leading to a higher fitness score.
+The hope of this is for individuals to be able to make changes to their genotypes which may not improve the structure score in the short term, but will lead to long term improvements.
+In populations with a high novelty score to structure score ratio, the individuals will be able to spread out try more novel solutions without being killed.
+If novelty is too high then the structure score becomes less and less important, leading to the solutions being novel but useless.
+The model still has to enforce the structure scores.

+When finding the novelty of a genome, it needs to be compared to its closest relations.
+If a genomes if very different to its closest relations, then it will have a high novelty score.
+If there are two genomes which are completely different then they will always have a high novelty score, regardless of the changes made to the genomes.
+The easiest way to compare a genome to the closest relations is by taking the average novelty between the *k*-nearest-neighbours (KNN).
+To improve the novelty score, a new genome can also be compared to the previous generation by archiving them.
+A novelty score is then composed of the comparison between neighbours and archived ancestors.
+To promote the highest novelty, only individuals above a threshold, $$ρ_x$$, are added to the archive.
+From some simple testing, $$ρ_x = 0.85$$ archived the right amount of the highest novelty genomes.

+##### Dynamic Novelty
+One issue with a fixed level of novelty is that it is not always suitable for every situation.
+When a population is stuck in a local minumum a very high novelty ratio is needed to help promote potential solutions which move the the population out of the local minumum.
+On the other hand when the population is quickly improving, a low novelty ratio is needed to promote the individuals which are improving the most.
+Having a high novelty ratio in this circumstance is not bad but increases the number of generations needed converge to a solution.
+An improvement to this is a dynamic novelty system which looks at how quickly a population is improving and adjusts the novelty accoringly.
+To get the speed of improvement, the gradient of *n*-previous generations structure score's  are taken and the inverse is used to calculate the novelty required.

 ## Evaluation

 ## Future Work

+## References